 Practical experience with young children in community programs.

-Part time students must complete ELCC 210 between the fourth to seventh course.
-Consent of the Chair is required for atypical registration requests.
+Part time students must complete ELCC 210 between the fourth and seventh courses.
+Program consent is required for atypical registration requests.
 Note: This course will be evaluated using a credit (pass)/non-credit (fail) grading system.
 Note: May be eligible for challenge.
+This course may satisfy requirements for EDAS 114.